carla-simulator/carla/Docs/ros_installation.md

 ```sh
 sudo apt-get install carla-ros-bridge=0.9.10-1 # In this case, "0.9.10" refers to the ROS bridge version, and "1" to the Debian revision.
 ```

-!!!
-Important
-    To install ROS bridge versions prior to 0.9.10, change to a previous version of the documentation using the pannel in the bottom right corner of the window, and follow the old instructions.

 ### B. Using source repository